autowarefoundation/autoware.universe/planning/behavior_velocity_planner/crosswalk-design.md

 #### Parameters for stuck vehicle

-If there are low speed or stoped vehicle ahead of the crosswalk, and there is not enough space between the crosswalk and the vehicle (see following figure), closing the distance to that vehicle could cause Ego to be stuck on the crosswalk.
+If there are low speed or stop vehicle ahead of the crosswalk, and there is not enough space between the crosswalk and the vehicle (see following figure), closing the distance to that vehicle could cause Ego to be stuck on the crosswalk.
 So, in this situation, this module plans to stop before the crosswalk and wait until the vehicles move away, even if there are no pedestrians or bicycles.

 <div align="center">
   <img src="docs/crosswalk/stuck_vehicle_attention_range.svg" width=90%>